 As COVID-19 restrictions are being lifted and the nation is re-opening, the timing could not be better to celebrate National “Everybody Deserves a Massage Week,” which takes place every year during the second week of July.
 Founded by the Associated Bodywork & Massage Professionals in 1995, “Everybody Deserves a Massage Week” is meant to promote the benefits of massage and to allow others to experience these benefits while also improving awareness of the profession.

 Getting a massage not only allows time to pamper yourself, but it also has several health benefits:

-- Improves sleep – Massage not only releases serotonin helping us to calm and pain-relieving dopamine, but it also releases melatonin, too.
+- Improves sleep.
+Massages release serotonin, helping us calm and pain-relieving dopamine, and it also releases melatonin.
 Melatonin is released by the pituitary gland and is thought to help regulate our sleep cycles.
 Massage may also help to reset our circadian rhythms.
 As a result, we may be able to find a more natural sleep cycle when we seek massage therapy.

 Since it was founded in 1916, Swedish Institute has been an early pioneer in offering massage therapy training and has played a key role in shaping the massage therapy industry as we know it today.
 In 1983, Swedish Institute opened the first student massage clinic in the US.
 This advancement provided students a supervised clinical experience treating patients, while offering affordable access to massage therapy to the public.

 In keeping with the spirit of the week, Swedish Institute is making massage therapy even more accessible by offering a special promotion of extremely affordable massages through our Massage Therapy Clinic.